research-ag/wallet/frontend/database/README.md

 - `pullContacts` is a query function that returns all Contact records from the database.
 It takes three parameters: a natural number, an optional text, and another natural number.

-- `pullTokens` is similar to `pullContacts`, but it returns all Asset records from the database.
+- `pullAssets` is similar to `pullContacts`, but it returns all Asset records from the database.

 - `pushContacts` is a function that takes a vector of Contact documents and stores them in the database.

-- `pushTokens` is similar to `pushContacts`, but it handles Asset documents.
+- `pushAssets` is similar to `pushContacts`, but it handles Asset documents.

 ## How It Works